erizov/Professor/semester_4/lecture_18_crypto_algorithms/aes/README.md

 ## Introduction

-Aes is aes is a fundamental algorithm.
+Aes is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Aes is essential for building performant and scalable applications.